Last updated

 - Avoca Beach is known for consistent, high-quality waves with a surf school for beginners.

-- Terrigal Beach is variable depending on the weather, (The Skillion offers protection from large southerly winds) making the beach suitable for beginners in some weather conditions.
+- Terrigal Beach is variable depending on the weather (The Skillion offers protection from large southerly winds), making the beach suitable for beginners in some weather conditions.

 Best beaches for coastal walks

 - The Coast Walk is around 15 minutes north of Terrigal, running 3 km one-way between Bateau Bay and Forresters Beach.
-Crackneck Point is a great starting point as it has excellent views and a large car park.
+Crackneck Point is a good starting point as it has excellent views and a large car park.

 Where to stay on the Central Coast